 THE HISTORY OF AHMEN RACING

-The origin of the name AHMEN and how one club's FROSTBITE SERIES developed into an inter-club regatta.
+The origin of the name AHMEN and how one club's FROSTBITE SERIES developed into a popular inter-club regatta.

 IT ALL STARTED AT ONE CLUB

-In the late 1970s, Harbour City Yacht Club had an aggressive group of racers: members not only competed in the HCYC mid-week races they also raced in MYRC (Metro Yacht Racing Council) races, and in inter-club level races in Toronto, Hamilton, Oakville and even Montreal.
+In the late 1970s, Harbour City Yacht Club had an aggressive group of racers: members not only competed in the HCYCmid-week races they also raced in MYRC (Metro Yacht Racing Council) races, and in inter-club level races in Toronto, Hamilton, Oakville and even Montreal.
+However, this was not enough for these keeners as all racing ended early September.

 THE FROSTBITE SERIES EXPANDS TO OTHER CLUBS AND GETS ITS OWN NAME

-Over time, as interest continued to grow, new clubs such as MCC and EYC joined the FROSTBITE SERIES.
 A meeting was held with representatives from each of the five main clubs: Alexandra Yacht Club, Harbour City Yacht Club, Mimico Cruising Club, Etobicoke Yacht Club and National Yacht Club.
-Carole Pearcy thought the series needed a name and played around with the initials of the clubs involved, coming up with AHMEN.
-The name not only incorporated the initials of the participating clubs but also it seemed to be an apt expression to mark the end of the racing season.
+Carole Pearcy thought the series needed aname and played around with the initials of the clubs involved, coming up with AHMEN.
+The name not only incorporated the initials of the founding clubs but also it seemed to be an apt expression to mark the end of the racing season.

-Soon after this the Boulevard Club and Toronto Sailing & Canoe Club joined.
+Soon after, the Boulevard Club and Toronto Sailing & Canoe Club became active in AHMEN.

 AHMEN GETS ITS OWN WEBSITE AND MORE CLUBS JOIN

-Initially designed to communicate the race results and show the race course, the site was created overnight in late 1999.
-While it wasn't pretty, it was functional: results were posted quickly and the results from previous seasons were archived on the web site.
+While it wasn't pretty, it was functional: results were posted quickly and previous seasons results were archived on the site.
 An updated website appeared in 2011 - this time with some social media connection - again generously provided and managed by John Waddell.

-In 2001 Queen City Yacht Club joined AHMEN RACING and thereafter grew participation.
+In 2001 Queen City Yacht Club joined AHMEN RACING and thereafter substantially grew its participation.

-2010 saw Ashbridge's Bay Yacht Club become part of AHMEN RACING when an R-class boat officially joined the competition.
+Ashbridge's Bay Yacht Club become part of AHMEN RACING in 2010 when an R-class boat officially joined the competition.
 By 2012 there were four R-class boats and within AHMEN they raced level for a vintage R-boat award, the Wilf Scott Memorial Trophy.

-In 2010 NYC repurposed the ARGOSY ROSE BOWL trophy.
-It is now awarded for the best corrected time among all PHRF starts of the second AHMEN race of the season.
+Also in 2010 NYC repurposed the 1969-era ARGOSY ROSE BOWL trophy.
+It is now awarded for the lowest corrected time among all PHRF starts of the first AHMEN race of the season.

-In 2015 Royal Canadian Yacht Club became the tenth AHMEN RACING club.
+The Royal Canadian Yacht Club, in 2015, became the tenth AHMEN RACING club.

-In July 2016, following the December 2015 passing of webmaster John Waddell, his executor generously transferred ownership of www.ahmen.ca.
-Ean Kingston from QCYC assumed the webmaster role.
+In July 2016, following the passing of webmaster John Waddell, his executor generously transferred ownership of www.ahmen.ca.
+Ean Kingston from QCYC assumed the webmaster role which he kindly fulfilled until 2019 when he handed over to Arleigh Crawford, also of QCYC.

 2002 -The original history written by Don Sunderland of Harbour City Yacht Club.